shaworth/docker-google-domains-ddns/README.md

-docker-no-ip
+docker-google-domains-ddns
 ============

-This is a simple Docker container for running the [No-IP](http://www.noip.com/) dynamic DNS update script.
+This is a simple Docker container for running the [Google Domains](http://domains.google/) dynamic DNS update script.
 It will keep your domain.ddns.net DNS alias up-to-date as your home IP changes.

+It is heavily based on David Coppit's work (https://github.com/coppit/docker-no-ip), since Google Domains DDN API is pretty much the same as No-IP's.

 The script runs every 5 minutes.

 Usage
 -----

-This docker image is available as a [trusted build on the docker index](https://index.docker.io/u/coppit/no-ip/).

 Run:

-`sudo docker run --name=noip -d -v /etc/localtime:/etc/localtime -v /config/dir/path:/config coppit/no-ip`
+`sudo docker run --name=google-domains-ddns -d -v /etc/localtime:/etc/localtime -v /config/dir/path:/config dragoncube/google-domains-ddns`

-When run for the first time, a file named noip.conf will be created in the config dir, and the container will exit.
-Edit this file, adding your username (email), password, and domains.
+When run for the first time, a file named google-domains-ddns.conf will be created in the config dir, and the container will exit.
+Edit this file, adding your username, password, and domains.
 Then rerun the command.

-To check the status, run `docker logs noip`.
+To check the status, run `docker logs google-domains-ddns`.